eforbes24/CogSci2024/README.md

 # CogSci2024
-Code and Documentation related to the paper Minimal Modeling for Cognitive Ecologists: Measuring Decision-Making Trade-Offs in Ecological Tasks
+Code and Documentation related to Forbes & Beer (2024) - Minimal Modeling for Cognitive Ecologists: Measuring Decision-Making Trade-Offs in Ecological Tasks

+Abstract from the paper:
+The complexity of studying behavior and cognitive processes in realistic ecological tasks is a major challenge for cogni- tive scientists, behavioral ecologists, community ecologists, and the cognitive ecology community that subsumes all these fields.
+Here we describe a modeling approach that can be used to study the decision-making trade-offs that emerge from the coupling of nervous systems, bodies, and ecological context.
+To demonstrate the method, we describe an agent that must balance its need to consume resources with its need to avoid predation.
+We then show how to analyze the resulting behavior through the lens of behavioral trade-off schemas synthesized with neural traces measured during real-time behavior.
+The employment of model agents will be an important contributor to ecological theory of cognitive processes, and here we hope to convince the reader of that methodological potential.